IOActive/PinguCrew/docs/butler.md

 ```bash
 python butler.py run_server --bootstrap
 ```

 In addition, the `run_server` command has many more options that you can find in the `help` output.
 Use the `python butler run_server --help` command to see the full list of options.
-.

-Sure, here is the updated documentation for the `run_bot` command in Butler:

 ## Run Bot Command

 The `run_bot` command runs a local instance of your PinguBot app on the current directory.
 To run the bot, follow these steps:

-1. Run the butler command specifying a bot installation directory.
+1. Run the butler command specifying a bot installation directory (Eg. test-bot).
 2. Use the `--config-dir` option to specify the path to the application's config directory.
 3. Use the `--name` option to specify the name of the bot to create.
 4. Use the `--server-storage-path` option to specify the storage path for the local database.